 Jet Set Radio Future

-this sequal to Jet Set Radio (DreamCast) was another game SEGA released for the Original Xbox.
-Your character is part of a gang who inline-skates around this futuristic Tokyo trying to cover up rival gangs’ graffiti.
-Outside of the fun, fastpaced traversal the game was also well known for its electric soundtrack and cell-shaded graphics.
+This sequal to Jet Set Radio (DreamCast) was another game SEGA released for the Original Xbox.
+Your character is part of a gang who inline-skates around a futuristic version of Tokyo trying to cover up rival gangs’ graffiti.
+Outside of the fun, fast paced traversal the game was also well known for its electric soundtrack and cell-shaded graphics.
 Especially the latter usually ages well as there is less chance for pixels to show up on our (now bigger) screens.
 The game was received very well by critics and those who played it, but somehow didn’t have stellar sales results.
 If they make this BC and offer a digital purchase, perhaps some new life can be breathed into this series.

 Otogi: Myth of Demons & Otogi 2

 These hack and slash games from FromSoftware (yes, the Dark Souls devs) put you in a Japanse setting and tasked you with recovering your clan’s stolen sword.
 To get it back you’d have to fight through an army of demons.
 It had flashy, quick-paced combat and still holds up decently in the graphic department.
 Some Spit and Shine from the BC team could actually make this a decently popular game as it looks fun to play (haven’t gotten to experience it myself yet).
 This is another entry in the list that got decent reviews but didn’t manage to sell well.
 Most likely because it’s so similar to Ninja Gaiden and that ended up being the more popular game.
 Perhaps that’s why FromSoftware started making such difficult games after this, thinking that it was the difficulty of Ninja Gaiden that made it the more popular franchise.